Let’s Go to The Ex: A 2026 CNE Toronto Guide

 10. Casino

-Personal tip: The performances on the Casino Stage are often some of the best-kept secrets at the Ex.
-Check the lineup ahead of time.
+The performances on the Casino Stage are often some of the best-kept secrets at the Ex. with more awesome performances.
+If you like live music, be sure to check the lineup ahead of your visit.

 11. BMO Field

-BMO Field is right in the heart of the Exhibition grounds, and during the CNE, it often hosts Toronto FC or Argos home games.
-The best part?
-A game ticket includes general admission to the CNE.
+BMO Field is right in the heart of the Exhibition grounds, and during the CNE, it hosts the Toronto FC (soccer) or Argonauts football home games.

 Whether you’re a soccer fan, love football, or just want to experience Toronto sports culture, this is a solid way to double-dip your day out.

-Budweiser Stage sits just south of the CNE grounds.
+The RBC Amphitheatre sits just south of the CNE grounds.
 While it’s not officially part of the CNE, many concert-goers also enjoy a day at the Ex.
-It’s a premiere spot for outdoor concerts in Ontario, hosting big names like Shania Twain and The Tragically Hip.

 The best part?
 Your concert ticket includes admission to the CNE.
 So you can spend the day riding coasters and eating pickle pizza before catching your fave band under the stars.